uripromentilla/uripromentilla.github.io/index.md

 Keep learning.
 Use these [keywords] to find what you're looking for:
 - [LA] linear algebra
-- [PS] probabilties and statistics
+- [PS] probabilities and statistics
 - [CAL] calculus
 - [ML] machine learning
 - [RL] reinforcement learning